djtjwillia/python-api/README.md

 After your secret key is setup, you can use Deployment Manager to create a more repeatable and customized setup of GKE. https://github.com/GoogleCloudPlatform/deploymentmanager-samples/tree/master/examples/v2/gke In the link above is Google's Deployment manager repo for GKE & other resources.
 Using this repo as a base you can customize your GKE as much as needed.

+## Architecture
+This is a python application built into a Docker container.

+The python api is built using flask, and will run on port 5000.

+The container will be deployed on k8s (into GKE as of 20-Oct-2020) The loadbalancer will be on an external ip address listening on port 8080.
+To see the api you can `curl http:<external-ip>:8080/api/v1/message/`

+The external ip can be found in the output of the app deployment in the google action

+For now, the initial setup of GKE is to be done manually in the GCloud console.

+Everything will be automatically built, deployed, and tested via a GitHub action.

+*Note: You need your flask app to run on 0.0.0.0 or External sources won't be able to access the app without using a GCP proxy*

+## Notes:
+This is just a demo app, but feel free to use it to build awesome things if you'd like